krnets/codewars-practice/README.md

 ### Tests

-JavaScript quick tests are executed with Quokka.js.
+JavaScript tests are executed with Quokka.js.

-Python tests are executed with Wolf for Visual Studio Code.
+Python tests are run with Wolf for VSCode.

-These extensions are similar - both provide flycheck functionality.
+Both extensions are similar in how they provide flycheck functionality.
-Code is being evaluated while it is being written, allowing output of tests viewed in real-time.
+Code is being evaluated as it is being written, allowing to view output of tests in real-time.

-Java tests are standard JUnit/Hamcrest that comes with IntelliJ IDEA.
+Java tests are standard JUnit that are run manually.